turingschool/backend-curriculum-site/module2/lessons/rest_routing_and_controllers_in_rails.markdown

 $ touch app/controllers/movies_controller.rb
 ```

 Naming is important.
-The name of the file should be the plural of what it is handling (in this case, tasks).
+The name of the file should be the plural of what it is handling (in this case, movies).

 Inside of that file: